 When Do I Need a Building Permit?

-Most home improvement projects beyond cosmetic work (such as patching sheetrock) require a building permit.
+Most home improvement projects beyond cosmetic work require a building permit.
 The permit and inspection process helps protect your family from safety risks like structural failures, fire hazards or electrical shock.
 It may also help eliminate costly repairs for poorly completed work.

 Following are some common projects that require permits: